pradiptamitra/tiling_study/README.md

 # Matrix Tiling Study

-A comprehensive Python study demonstrating how tiling (blocking) improves memory access performance in matrix multiplication through better cache locality.
-This project compares two different tiling strategies and analyzes their performance characteristics.
+A Python study demonstrating how tiling (blocking) improves memory access performance in matrix multiplication through better cache locality.
+Since Numba does it's own optimization, this study is approximate and should be taken with a grain of salt.

 ## Overview